Truck Accident Lawyers Serving New Jersey

 There is no time to lose if you suffered injuries or lost someone you love in a collision with an 18-wheeler.
 Our truck accident lawyers take immediate steps to start building your claim and pursuing the compensation you and your family deserve.

 Just as no two truck accidents are exactly alike, no two legal claims are identical either.
 Generally, however, your case will involve the following steps:

 You need to notify your insurance company of the accident as soon as possible.
 Regardless of your injuries and the coverage you have, you can file a claim under your personal injury protection (PIP) insurance.
 PIP coverage will pay for medical expenses related to the crash and part of your lost wages (up to the policy limits) regardless of who is at fault for the accident.

 2. Bringing a Fault-Based Claim

 After all of the evidence is collected and a determination is made concerning who is at fault, the next step is bringing a claim against the insurance companies for all liable parties.
 The initial claim consists of a demand letter outlining the circumstances of the accident, allegations of fault, and the damages you are pursuing.

 3. Settlement Negotiations

 Ideally the insurance carrier(s) will agree to negotiate and ultimately offer you a fair settlement.
 Most truck accident claims are settled out of court.
-However, if the insurer or insurers refuse to settle, you may need to file a lawsuit to recover the compensation you deserve.
+However, if the insurer or insurers refuse to settle, a truck accident attorney may need to file a lawsuit on your behalf to recover the compensation you deserve.

 4. Filing a Lawsuit